 Berry (B.J.)
 Marttin: Mr. Marttin was appointed to Rabobank Nederland's Executive Board as of 1 July 2009.
 Mr. Marttin joined Rabobank in 1990.
 Within the Executive Board, Mr. Marttin is responsible for the international retail network, the regional international operations, international risk management and Rabobank Development.
 Shortly after earning his degree in business administration in Brazil, he went to work for Rabobank as an international management trainee.
 During the more than 14 years that he worked for Rabobank International on various continents and in a range of roles, he gained extensive experience as an international banker in both wholesale and retail banking.
-After fulfilling a number of positions in Brazil, Mr. Marttin was appointed food and agri account manager in Curacao.
+After fulfilling a number of positions in Brazil, Mr. Marttin was appointed senior marketing manager in Curacao.
 He then continued his career as Head of International Corporates in Hong Kong.
 Mr. Marttin subsequently moved to Indonesia four years later to take up an appointment as Head of Risk Management.
 Thereafter, Mr. Marttin served as Deputy General Manager of Rural Banking in Australia and New Zealand.
-Prior to his appointment to Rabobank Nederland's Executive Board, he was Chairman of the Board of Directors of Rabobank Amsterdam.
+Prior to his appointment to Rabobank Nederland's Executive Board, he was Chairman of the Board of Directors of Rabobank Amsterdam and member of the Supervisory Boards of Rabohypotheekbank and De Lage Landen.
+Mr. Marttin is member of the board of Rabobank International Holding, RI Investments Holding B.V. and chairman of the council of shareholders of Rabo Development B.V.
 Mr. Marttin is a member of the Steering Committee Unico Banking Group and member of the Board of Directors American Chambers of Commerce.
 Mr. Marttin serves as chairman of the Foundation Supervision Internal Market Rabo Extra Member Notes (Stichting Toezicht Interne Markt Rabo Extra Ledenobligaties).

 Sipko (S.N.)
 Schat: Mr. Schat was appointed to Rabobank Nederland's Executive Board as of 1 July 2006.
 Mr. Schat is responsible for the international wholesale business and is primarily responsible for Corporate Clients Large Businesses, Corporate Finance, Trade & Commodity Finance and Global Financial Markets.
 Mr. Schat took a position as in-house counsel with Rabobank Nederland between 1985 and 1990.
 Mr. Schat was senior manager Structured Finance between 1990 and 1995, Head Corporate Finance of Rabobank Ireland plc between January 1994 and December 1994, Head Structured Finance Europe between 1995 and 1999 and Head Corporate Finance of Rabobank International between 1999 and 2002.
 Mr. Schat also held positions as Head Corporate Finance (worldwide), member of the Supervisory Board of Rabobank Ireland plc and Managing Director of Rabo Merchant Bank N.V.
-As of April 2002 he has been responsible for North and South America and as of September 2004 he has been responsible for Corporate Finance, Private Equity and Corporate Advisory.
-He is also a member of the Supervisory Board of De Lage Landen

-International, a member of the Supervisory Board of Rabo Vastgoedgroep and member of the Supervisory Board of Bank Sarasin & Cie AG.
+As of April 2002 responsible for North and South America and as of September 2004 responsible for Corporate Finance, Trade Finance, Private Equity and Corporate Advisory.
+He is also a member of the Supervisory Boards of Rabo Bouwfonds Holding N.V., Rabo Vastgoedgroep, Rabohypotheekbank, Bank Sarasin & Cie AG and Rothschilds Continuation Holding AG.
+Mr. Schat is member of the board of Rabobank International Holding and of RI Investments Holding B.V.
+Furthermore he fulfils a number of external positions on behalf of Rabobank, being a member of the Advisory Council for Issuers (NYSE Euronext Amsterdam), member of the Executive Board of employer's organisation VNO-NCW and member of the Steering Committee Unico Banking Group.